1995/96

 sleeves

-Rules regarding kit colours were relaxed, resulting in many teams introducing darker colours which would look good paired with jeans, thus boosting replica shirt sales.
+Rules regarding kit colors were relaxed, leading many teams to introduce darker shades that could be paired with jeans, thus boosting replica shirt sales.

 Oxford United adopted a grey strip featuring varying vertical and diagonal shades.
-Famously, Manchester United also introduced a grey kit, however Alex Ferguson ordered his players to change out of their grey kit at half-time, after they complained they couldn't see each other!
+In a notable incident, Manchester United also launched a grey kit; however, Alex Ferguson famously ordered his players to change out of it at half-time after they complained they couldn't see each other!

 Third Kit